 There has been a concern that changes to the immune system which happen during pregnancy mean that in theory pregnant women could be more likely that other healthy women to be seriously affected by COVID-19, but there is no evidence that this is happening.
 In fact the evidence so far suggests that pregnancy does not increase the risk of either catching or dying from coronavirus.
 A UK study (Docherty 2020) which looked at 16,749 people hospitalised with COVID-19 found that the percentage of pregnant women (6%) was no greater than in the general population, and that pregnant women did not have a higher risk of dying from the infection.

-Another large study (the UKOSS study) is currently in progress in the UK and so far has collected data on 427 pregnant women admitted to hospital with a confirmed coronavirus infection between 1 March and 14 April 2020.
+Another large study (the UKOSS study) is currently in progress in the UK and so far has analysed data on 427 pregnant women admitted to hospital with a confirmed coronavirus infection between 1 March and 14 April 2020.
 This corresponds to 4.9 out of every 1000 pregnancies.
-Of those admitted to hospital 9% required admission to intensive care and 1.2% died, so only 5.6 out of every 100,000 women who were pregnant during the study period seems to have died of COVID-19
+Of those admitted to hospital 9% required admission to intensive care and 1.2% died, but we don't know how many of those deaths were directly due to COVID-19.
+This is equivalent to 5.6 deaths for every 100,000 pregnant women who were admitted to hospital and tested positive for coronavirus, For comparison, the usual figure is that 9.2 out of every 100,000 pregnant women die from any cause during pregnancy.

-However, the study found that (in common with what seems to be the case for the general population) pregnant women admitted to hospital with COVID-19 are more likely to be of black, asian or minority ethnic heritage
+However, the study found that (in common with what seems to be the case for the general population) pregnant women admitted to hospital with COVID-19 are four to five times more likely to be of black, asian or minority ethnic heritage.
+Other risk factors were being overweight or obese, being over 35 years old or having pre-existing health problems such as diabetes.

-The RCOG guidance reports that so far there is no evidence of an increase in the risk of miscarriage or a birth defect if a mother has the disease.
+The RCM/RCOG guidance reports that so far there is no evidence of an increase in the risk of miscarriage or a birth defect if a mother has the disease.

-There is some evidence which suggests that it 'probable' that the virus can be transmitted to babies in the womb but we don't yet know how commonly that happens or what effect this has on the baby if it occurs.
+There is some very limited evidence which suggests thatis possible that the virus can be transmitted to babies in the womb but if that's so we don't yet know how commonly it happens or what effect this has on the baby if it occurs.
 There have been a couple of cases in China where newborn babies of infected mothers were found to have coronavirus antibodies in their blood at birth, although the babies showed no symptoms of the disease.
 A recent report from China Zeng et al March 2020 reviewed 33 babies born by caesarean to mothers in Wuhan who had COVID-19.
 Three of the babies (9%) tested positive for coronavirus after showing symptoms, but all made a full recovery.
 They were not tested until day 2 so we cannot be sure whether they were infected in the womb or after birth.
-Other studies have found no evidence of coronavirus in the cord blood, amniotic fluid or genital secretions of infected mothers.
-The UK Obstetric Surveillance System (UKOSS) survey now underway found that between 1 March and 14 April out of 247 babies born to mothers who had been hospitalised with COVID-19 only 12 (5%) tested positive for coronavirus, and only one required admission to a neonatal unit.
+A review of 24 mothers with COVID-19 found no evidence of coronavirus in their placenta, cord blood, amniotic fluid or breastmilk.
+The UK Obstetric Surveillance System (UKOSS) survey now underway found that between 1 March and 14 April out of 247 babies born to mothers who had been hospitalised with COVID-19 only six (2.5%) tested positive for coronavirus in the first 12 hours after birth, and only one required admission to a neonatal unit.

 On the evidence so far it seems that vertical transmission (infection in the womb) can occur but if so most babies are unaffected and any infection is likely to be mild.